ayvencore/SillyTavern-Lorebook-Manager/README.md

 }
 ```

-This keeps covers and folder assignment attached to the lorebook instead of a separate sidecar file.
+This keeps folder assignment and cover data attached to the lorebook instead of using a separate sidecar file.

 ## Install